-EDUC 206-O Methodology for Teaching Reading and Writing in English to Spanish Speakers I Credits - 3 the similarities and differences between teaching reading and writing in the native language and in English.
-Furthermore, the course focuses on different research-based methods to teach reading and writing in English to Spanish-speaking students.
+EDUC 206-O Methodology for Teaching Reading and Writing in English to Spanish Speakers I Credits - 3

+This course provides an overview of the theory and practice of essential aspects in the teaching of English reading and writing to Spanish-speaking students in kindergarten through third grade.
+The course examines the similarities and differences between teaching reading and writing in the native language and in English.
+Furthermore, the course focuses on different researchbased methods to teach reading and writing in English to Spanish-speaking students.
 Special attention is given to understanding the impact of the five crucial components for effective reading in English: phonemic awareness, phonics, reading fluency (including oral reading), vocabulary development, and reading comprehension.
 The course addresses proven second language acquisition reading and writing practices and strategies that support transferability of skills from the native language to the English language by using cognates, transfer strategies, diagnosis of readiness skills, and correction of reading difficulties.